felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 Congratulations on making it this far!
 As a reward, here's an easter egg: press the spacebar when your cursor is near some shapes.

-I hope you enjoyed the tutorial series and have a newfound appreciation for Unity's simple physics interface.
+I hope you enjoyed the tutorial and have a newfound appreciation for Unity's simple physics interface.
 And if anyone wants to collaborate with me on creating a full featured game out of this, [contact me](https://twitter.com/hyperparticle).